kyu999/d3-easy/README.md

 # EasyWordCloud

 Welcome to EasyWordCloud :) EasyWordCloud is the easiest way to create beautiful word cloud for all of your projects.
+Of course, any language is available.

 ### [Documentation](http://kyu999.github.io/EasyWordCloud/)